-- (1) When an applicant or client/consumer is determined ineligible for services or when a dispute arises concerning the provision of services, after preparation of the personal care assistance program services plan (plan of care), the applicant or client/consumer may request under the rules promulgated by the State Board of Education, informal review and/or a hearing. - (2) When a non-Medicaid eligible (NME) applicant or client/consumer is denied financial assistance or financial assistance is set below what the client/consumer believes is necessary, the NME applicant or client/consumer may request under the rules promulgated by the State Board of Education, informal review and/or a hearing. - (3) Division of Vocational Rehabilitation will not suspend, reduce, or terminate services provided to a client/consumer under an existing plan of care pending a decision from informal review or a hearing, unless the client/consumer or their representative requests in writing that services be suspended, reduced or terminated.
+(1) When an applicant or client/consumer is determined ineligible for services or when a dispute arises concerning the provision of services, after preparation of the personal care assistance program services plan (plan of care), the applicant or client/consumer may request under the rules promulgated by the State Board of Education, informal review and/or a hearing.

+(2) When a non-Medicaid eligible (NME) applicant or client/consumer is denied financial assistance or financial assistance is set below what the client/consumer believes is

+(3) Division of Vocational Rehabilitation will not suspend, reduce, or terminate services provided to a client/consumer under an existing plan of care pending a decision from informal review or a hearing, unless the client/consumer or their representative requests in writing that services be suspended, reduced or terminated.